SilverBut/avr_helper/README.md

 # AVR Helper
 Some helpful things for AVR.
 Submit new scripts if you find they are useful.

+## Contributing Guildelines
+Considering this project is involved with some different types of file, a better way to organize the PRs is to submit one type of changes within one PR.

+For example, if you are adding a lot of scripts for ATXmega128, including those for IDA, avr-gdb or radare2, you'd better submit them in one PR with the title "balabala script bundle for xx,yy,zz".
+And if you are submitting several different chip config files for IDA, you may want to submit a PR with the title "IDA config files for blabla, tadiyada".

 ## File list

 ### Debugger Scripts